-They are inexpensive, remove dead skin cells, and stimulate circulation.
+Herbal salt scrubs are easy to make at home.
+They are inexpensive, good for the skin, remove dead cells, and stimulate circulation.
 Just pour sea salt into a wide mouth jar leaving some head space.
 Pour almond oil over the salt.
 Add several drops of favorite essential oil and stir with a wooden spoon.
 (Lavender and rosemary essential oils make a good addition for using in cold weather.)
 Epsom salts may be added for extra strength.
 In the shower, rub body with salt once a week.
 Use on the feet and elbows more often.
 Salt scrubs leave the skin soft and glowing -- but do not get too rough or irritation could occur.

+Herbal ointments are easy to make at home.
 Just melt beeswax with any cold pressed vegetable oil.
 Cool.
 Add essential oil while it can still be stirred into the mixture (the wax will thicken mixture as it cools).
-Dried plant material may also be added.
+Dried and powdered plant material may also be added.
 Add powdered comfrey for rapid healing.
 Add powdered calendula petals to soothe itchy skin.
 Add powdered plantain for less scarring.
-(As mixture cools, it will become a solid like lip balm.)
+(As mixture cools, it will become a solid like lip balm.

 Many ingredients can be added to homemade creams, ointments, and lotions.
 Add cocoa butter or coconut oil for added protection.
 Use tea tree oil for a longer shelf life.
 Add frankincense essential oil to heal irritated skin.
 Add ylang-ylang essential oil for exotic fragrance.
 Add the oil from a vitamin E capsule for extra healing power.
 Add powdered ginger for warmth.

 A basic bath or body oil can be made from any good cold pressed vegetable or nut oil.
 Pour into a jar or bottle, add a teaspoon of wheat germ oil, and add ten drops of lavender essential oil.
-Use after (or in) a warm bath every day during the winter months.
+Use in a warm bath every day during the winter months.
+Use on skin to moisturize and protect.

-For beautiful skin, try cleansing and moisturizing facials.
+Herbal facials and cleansing masks are also easy to make at home.
+For beautiful skin, try a cleansing and moisturizing facial.
 Many things can be added to facials including vegetable oils, green clay, honey, essential oils, aloe vera, oats, eggs, raw vegetables, cider vinegar, and fruit pulp.
 To deep cleanse, use a green clay mask followed by an oil facial.
 Add geranium essential oil for normal skin, rose oil for dry skin, jojoba oil for oily skin, avocado oil for sensitive skin, and frankincense essential oil for mature skin.
 Good carrier oils include apricot kernel, almond, hazelnut, walnut, jojoba, olive, flaxseed, grape seed, and safflower.

 A favorite facial oil for dry to normal skin combines a tablespoon of jojoba oil, two drops of geranium essential oil, a drop of frankincense essential oil, and a drop of myrrh essential oil.
 A good facial oil for normal to oily skin combines a tablespoon of jojoba oil, three drops of lavender, and three drops of ylang-ylang essential oil.
 Apply before bedtime with fingertips, using gentle circular motions.